-Be it the Anet A8, the Creality CR-10, or the Tevo Tarantula, affordable 3D printers seem to have hit a sweet spot for consumers worldwide.
-And with the Anycubic i3 Mega, the segment of kit 3D printers becomes even more interesting.
+In 2018, affordable 3D printers have hit a sweet spot with consumers worldwide.
+And with the Anycubic i3 Mega, the segment of 3D printers under $300 has a new winner.

 In this comprehensive Anycubic i3 Mega 3D printer review, we’ll talk about the pros and cons, show you our test prints and rate the overall performance of the printer.

-If you can spend twice the money, you should take a look at the Prusa i3 MK3, which is currently the Best 3D Printer available.
+If you can spend more money, you should have a look at the Prusa i3 MK3, which is currently the Best 3D Printer in 2018.
 If you are looking for an alternative in the same price range, you should consider the Monoprice Maker Select V2, which also has some nice tricks up its sleeve.

 But overall: If you choose to buy it, we are sure you’ll like the Anycubic i3 Mega as much as we do.

-The Anycubic i3 Mega surfaced early 2018 – since then, it has developed a dedicated base of followers.
+The Anycubic i3 Mega surfaced in June 2017 2018 – since then, it has developed a dedicated base of followers.
 It hasn’t been officially revised yet (so there’s no “version 2”).
 Also, the specifications of the printer haven’t changed over the years.

-The specifications of the Anycubic i3 Mega read very similarly to most low-cost 3D printers.
+The specifications of the Anycubic i3 Mega read very similarly to other low-cost 3D printers.

 So what makes this printer stand out?